kylebarrow/chibi/README.md

 <p class="mono">Bar</p>
 <script>
 	$('p').cls(); // returns classes set on all paragraph elements, as there is more than one paragraph element, an array ['', 'mono']
-	$('p').cls('mono','has'); // returns true if the paragraph element includes the classes, as there is more than one paragraph element, an array [false, true]
+	$('p').cls('mono','has'); // returns true if the paragraph element includes the 'mono' class, as there is more than one paragraph element, an array [false, true]
 	$('p').cls('mono','toggle'); // toggles the mono class on all paragraph elements
 	$('p').cls('red bold'); // sets the class to "red" and "bold" to all paragraph elements, replacing any existing classes
 	$('p').cls('red bold','replace'); // also sets the class to "red" and "bold" to all paragraph elements, replacing any existing classes